kbaseattic/KBaseFBAModeling/README.md

 * kb_model_seed
 * idserver

-And the following services:
+And the following services / software:

 * Running instance of mongodb (version >= 1.9)

-### Setup Environment ###
+* Running IDServer
+* GLPK ( run `which glpsol` to see if you have it)

 Checkout a dev_container and run the bootstrap script in the container.
 Source the resulting user-env.sh script.
 Checkout this repository into the modules directory.

     cd ~
     git clone kbase@git.kbase.us:dev_container.git